vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 This process, which unfolds on the highest divine plane, is thus described as resulting from the Goddess assuming the aspect of four goddesses and of four energies.
 First is Ambikā, the Mother of creation, together with the highest peaceful \( *śāntā* \) goddess form of energy, on the plane of *parā vāk. * Then comes *vāmā* , “because she vomits the universe”

 \( *viśvasya vāmanāt* \), projects it outside, that is, together with the energy of will \( *icchā* \).
 She also visualizes ideally the universe in herself, the level of the word being *paśyantī* .
-After this comes the goddess Jyeṣṭ hā, together with the power of knowledge \( *jñānaśakti* \), since she takes cog-nizance of her creation on this plane.
+After this comes the goddess Jyeṣṭhā, together with the power of knowledge \( *jñānaśakti* \), since she takes cog-nizance of her creation on this plane.
 It is the level of *madhyamā vāk* .

 Since the creative movement stops here and a reverse, resorption movement appears, the Goddess takes on now the form of the fearsome Raudrī, deemed to arise together with the divine power of action \( *kriyāśakti* \), described as abiding in the central *bindu* wherein all powers are united and concentrated.
-The central triangle is thus complete, its three sides being made by the forms taken on by Ambikā, Vāmā, and Jyeṣṭ hā, with Raudrīon *bindu* in the center.
+The central triangle is thus complete, its three sides being made by the forms taken on by Ambikā, Vāmā, and Jyeṣṭhā, with Raudrīon *bindu* in the center.

 What the adept is to realize here is the fi rst creative movement of the supreme Goddess manifesting the inner triangle of the *śrīcakra* together with the four basic forms of energy and four forms of herself as four energy-goddesses, while retaining all this within herself: hence the fourth goddess, Raudrī, and the return to the *bindu* .